- University of Louisville Hospital located in Louisville, Kentucky

 The Energy Saving Benefits

 “After our 12 month study, the filters have proven to be efficient and cost effective,” said John Gildehaus, CHFM, Director of Engineering for the hospital.
-With AAF solutions, University of Louisville Hospital increased airflow, decreased energy consumption, and realized labor savings from the reduction in filter changeouts, providing them with overall savings.
+With AAF Flanders solutions, University of Louisville Hospital increased airflow, decreased energy consumption, and realised labour savings from the reduction in filter changeouts, providing them with overall savings.
 The original system configuration had an annual cost of $16,730.
 The new configuration produced an annual cost of $9,277.
 The result was an annual savings of $7,259!